Bachelor of Architecture, 2008

 In addition to practice, Michael has been an adjunct lecturer at the University of Tennessee.
 His most recent studio was focused on a series of projects located within Knoxville’s Urban Wilderness, allowing the students to draw inspiration from the various networks and landscapes that exist in this area.
 He has been a visiting critic at the University of Memphis, the University of Tennessee, Clemson University, and Kansas State University.
 Michael is also an active member in the American Institute of Architects.
 He has served on the Board of Directors of AIA East Tennessee and AIA Tennessee, and has been involved in numerous committees at the local and state level.
 In 2021 he served as the President of AIA East Tennessee.

 In 2021 he was a recipient of the AIA Young Architects Award, which honors individuals who have demonstrated exceptional leadership and made significant contributions to the architecture profession early in their careers.
-He is a registered architect in the state of Tennessee and a LEED accredited professional.
+He is a registered architect in the state of Tennessee.

 Meryati Johari Blackwell, AIA, ASID, LEED AP

 Principal + Interior Design Director